majedelhelou/majedelhelou.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me as a researcher"
+title: "About me (as a researcher!)"
 excerpt: "About me"
 author_profile: true
 redirect_from: